-If giant cell arteritis is suspected, ESR, C-reactive protein, and platelet count should be done immediately.
+If giant cell arteritis Giant Cell Arteritis Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
+Symptoms of polymyalgia... read more is suspected, erythrocyte sedimentation rate (ESR), C-reactive protein, and platelet count should be done immediately.
 These tests may not be necessary if an embolic plaque is visible in the central retinal artery.

 If underlying giant cell arteritis is diagnosed and treated promptly, the vision in the uninvolved eye can often be protected and some vision may be recovered in the affected eye.

-Immediate treatment is indicated if occlusion occurred within 24 h of presentation.
-Reduction of intraocular pressure with ocular hypotensive drugs (eg, topical timolol 0.5%, acetazolamide 500 mg IV or po), intermittent digital massage over the closed eyelid, or anterior chamber paracentesis may dislodge an embolus and allow it to enter a smaller branch of the artery, thus reducing the area of retinal ischemia.
+Immediate treatment is indicated if occlusion occurred within 24 hours of presentation.
+Ocular massage with intermittent pressure on the closed eye or reduction of intraocular pressure with ocular hypotensive drugs (eg, topical timolol 0.5%, acetazolamide 500 mg IV or orally) may dislodge an embolus and allow it to enter a smaller branch of the artery, thus reducing the area of retinal ischemia.
+Anterior chamber paracentesis is sometimes used to reduce intraocular pressure and increase perfusion.
 Some centers have tried infusing thrombolytics into the carotid artery to dissolve the obstructing clot.
+Multiple case series have suggested hyperbaric oxygen may improve visual outcome in central retinal artery occlusion.
 Nonetheless, treatments for retinal artery occlusions rarely improve visual acuity.
 Surgical or laser-mediated embolectomy is available but not commonly done.
 These treatments are sometimes shown to be effective in small case series, but none have strong evidence to support efficacy.